Number 1 (2020 film): Plot

-Fa Ge introduces Chee Beng to the landlord of the nightclub, Teo Chew Phoenix (Cassandra See), where she makes Chee Beng consume glasses of hard liquor, resulting in Chee Beng passing out.
-The next day, Chee Beng wakes up in Pearl's house where he finds out why Pearl ended up working at the nightclub.
-Gradually, as Chee Beng interacted more with the other performers at the nightclub, he finds out more about the plights of the other performers and the stigma that they faced in society as drag performers.
+Fa Ge introduces Chow to the landlord of the nightclub, Teo Chew Phoenix, where she made Chow drunk and he passed out.
+The next day, Chow wakes up in Pearl's house where he finds out why Pearl ended up working at the nightclub.
+Gradually, as Chow interacted more with the other performers at the nightclub, he finds out more about the plights of the other performers and the stigma that they faced in society as drag performers.
 One night, while doing their usual performance, Fa Ge accidentally played the instrumental track and as the song starts playing, Pearl hesitates to sing live.
-Chee Beng begins singing and saves the performance.
-Marie is beginning to have suspicions about Chee Beng's unusual behaviours at home.
-After their first live performance, the audience at the nightclub demanded that the Queens Brotherhood sing live instead of lip syncing, which results in Pearl giving up the centre stage for Chee Beng to perform the Hokkien cover of 'I Will Survive'.
+Chow begins singing and saves the performance.
+Marie is beginning to have suspicions about Chow's unusual behaviours at home.
+After their first live performance, the audience at the nightclub demanded that the Queens Brotherhood sing live instead of lip syncing, which results in Pearl giving up the centre stage for Chow to perform the Hokkien cover of 'I Will Survive'.
 After a live streamer, Happy Polla, was saved from choking by a viewer watching the Queens Brotherhood's performance online, the viewer announced that he was influenced by their performance of 'I Will Survive' to step forward.
 This resulted in the performance video going viral.
-Number 1 and its performers begins to gain more mainstream media coverage and Chee Beng oust Pearl as the highest paid performer at the nightclub.
+Number 1 and its performers begins to gain more mainstream media coverage and Chow oust Pearl as the highest paid performer at the nightclub.

-Chee Beng had a fight with Pearl and the other performers backstage after a performance as Pearl was unhappy that Chee Beng took over his spot as center stage.
-After which, Teo Chew Phoenix exposed to his family that Chee Beng was performing at the nightclub in drag, which results in him quitting Number 1 and selling his house and car.
-As Chee Beng and the other performers made up, he went back to the nightclub to perform to raise funds for the elderly home.
-Marie and her sister Judy (Caryn Cheng) catch him performing again and as they argued, Marie goes into labour.
-Unable to get to a hospital in time, the Queens Brotherhood and Chee Beng helped with the delivery, resulting in Marie giving birth to a pair of boy-girl twins.
-The film ends with Chee Beng performing while his new twins and his family are in the audience.
+Chow had a fight with Pearl and the other performers backstage after a performance as Pearl was unhappy that Chow took over his spot as center stage.
+After which, Teo Chew Phoenix exposed to his family that Chow was performing at the nightclub in drag, which results in him quitting Number 1 and selling his house and car.
+As Chow and the other performers made up, he went back to the nightclub to perform to raise funds for the elderly home.
+Marie and her sister Judy catch him performing again and as they argued, Marie goes into labour.
+Unable to get to a hospital in time, the Queens Brotherhood and Chow helped with the delivery with Marie gave birth to a pair of twins.
+The film ends with Chow performing while his new twins and his family are in the audience.